mesowx/MesoPy/README.md

 6. `variable_list()` - Retrieve a list of sensor variables possible for observing stations

 ## Documentation
-MesoPy contains six functions that request different types of data from the API.
 Information on function usage can be obtained by typing `help(whatever_function)` into the interactive interpreter.
 Alternatively, you can also retrieve this information by printing `whateverfunction.__doc__`.
-I have created a text version [here] that describes the parameters associated with each function in greater detail.
+I have created a doc version [here] that describes the parameters associated with each function in greater detail.

 ## Example Projects
-Possible projects include:

-1. A GUI that displays current weather information at several stations using tkinter
-2. Plotting timeseries/climatology data using matplotlib
-3. Placing precip data for several stations on a map using cartopy

-I will try to add these example projects when I get a bit more time this summer.
+These can be found in the `/examples` path.
+I have included a simple GUI that displays weather data and a matplotlib plot which graphs temperatures at several stations.

 ## Version
-1.0.0 released on 28 April 2015
+1.0.1 released on 30 April 2015

 ## License
 MIT